+Procedure

 All tasks were given to each participant at the same time.
+Using a Latin square to control for counterbalancing each section.
+The section with the foreign language placement exam started in this order: placement exam, AOSPAN, APM, typing task.
+The section without the placement exam started in this order: AOSPAN, APM, typing task.
+By counterbalancing each group we were able to

 They were administered in groups of x.
 The order of tasks was counterbalanced for each section, control or foreign language, all tasks would be equal over the length of the experiment.

 Materials and Procedure